 A beautifully textured crochet triangle scarf that uses 1 basic stitch.
 With this free crochet pattern you can make a knit look scarf even if you crochet.
 You'll love the modern tassels too.
 Scroll down for the crochet video tutorial.

-I’ve been crushing on triangle scarves with these huge tassels for quite a while now.
+I’ve been crushing on crochet triangle scarves with these huge tassels for quite a while now.
 Add in my obsession for knit look stitches, a new GIANT hook, and a 3-hour road trip.
 You get a cozy, chunky scarf, that can hide your coffee stain from this morning.
-Add this scarf to a basic “mom outfit” and you’ll instantly feel put together.
+Add this crochet triangle scarf to a basic “mom outfit” and you’ll instantly feel put together.

 HERE ARE A FEW TIPS FOR WORKING THIS STITCH

 - Keep your tension loose.
 Slip Stitches are a very tight stitch.
 Working the stitch loosely will make it easier to insert your hook.